Last updated on July 3rd, 2023 at 12:52 pm

 If mold isn’t cleaned, it continues to spread.
-It grows along moisture, so if moisture is deep into the walls then the mold continues to grow.
+It grows along moisture, so if moisture is deep into the walls and floor then the mold continues to grow.
 As it grows, it eats away at organic matter and causes damage deeper down.
 It ruins seals that keep moisture out and can cause permanent staining and damage.

 Is Mold in a Camper Dangerous?